Why see a psychiatrist?

 The better you feel, the less often you need to be seen.
-It’s wonderful when you get to the point that you feel so well that we can stretch out the interval between appointments to every 3 or 4 months.
+It’s wonderful when you get to the point that you feel so well that we can stretch out your appointments to every 3 or 4 months.

-But life happens, and if you ever need or want to come in for an appointment because of a change in your thoughts, feelings or behaviors, a stressor, a loss, or a new issue in your life, just call.
+But life happens.
+And if you ever need to come in for an appointment because of a change in your thoughts, feelings or behaviors, a stressor, a loss, or a new issue in your life, just call.
 We’re happy to schedule an appointment for you when you need one.
 That’s why we’re here.